Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

-This section provides an overview of the design principles followed by the CARML CI environment pipelines.
+This section provides an overview of the design principles applied to the CARML CI environment pipelines.

 ---